ebourg/jsign/README.md

 * The log4j configuration warning displayed when signing a MSI file has been fixed (contributed by Pascal Davoust)
 * The value of the `storetype` parameter is now case insensitive
 * The Azure Key Vault account no longer needs the permission to list the keys when signing with jarsigner
-* The DigiCert ONE host can now be specified with the --keystore parameter
+* The DigiCert ONE host can now be specified with the `keystore` parameter
 * On Windows the YubiKey library path is automatically added to the PATH of the command line tool
 * Signing more than one file with the `YUBIKEY` storetype no longer triggers a `CKR_USER_NOT_LOGGED_IN` error
 * API changes:
   * The keystore builder and the JCA provider are now in a separate `jsign-crypto` module
   * The PEFile class has been refactored to keep only the methods related to signing
   * The java.util.logging API is now used to log debug messages under the `net.jsign` logger
+  * `Signable` implementations are now discovered dynamically using the ServiceLoader mechanism
+  * `Signable.createContentInfo()` has been replaced with `Signable.createSignedContent()`
 * Switched to BouncyCastle LTS 2.73.6

 #### Version 6.0 (2024-01-17)